bombbomb/developer.bombbomb.com/_posts/2017-10-24-swift-data-detection.md

 let matches = detector.matches(in: myString, options: [], range: NSMakeRange(0, myString.count))
 ```

-This produces an array of `NSTextCheckingResult`.
-That class has a variety of optional properties that may be set depending on what kind of match an instance represents.
+This produces an array of `NSTextCheckingResult`, one per discovered data item.
+Matches have a variety of optional properties that may be set depending on what kind of match an instance represents.
 Here we only asked for `.link` matches, so every result will include a value for the `url` property, which will be an instance of `URL`.
+Other match types use other properties-- `phoneNumber`, or `addressComponents` for example.

 We're not done though, because `.link` will also match plain URLs found in text.
 We'll need to run through the matches to find what we need.
-Email addresses are represented as `mailto:` URLs here, so we'll look for that.
+Email addresses are represented as `mailto:` URLs here (because they're treated as links), so we'll look for that.

 ```swift
 var addresses = [String]()